ray-project/ray/doc/source/ray-core/handling-dependencies.rst

-How long does it take to install a env (or load the env from cache)?
+How long does it take to install or to load from cache?
-""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""

 The install time usually mostly consists of the time it takes to run ``pip install`` or ``conda create`` / ``conda activate``, or to upload/download a ``working_dir``, depending on which ``runtime_env`` options you're using.
 This could take seconds or minutes.

-On the other hand, loading an env from the cache should be nearly as fast as the ordinary Ray worker startup time, which is on the order of a few seconds.
+On the other hand, loading a runtime environment from the cache should be nearly as fast as the ordinary Ray worker startup time, which is on the order of a few seconds.
 A new Ray worker is started for every Ray actor, and for every Ray task that requires a new runtime environment.
 (Note that loading a cached ``conda`` environment could still be slow, since the ``conda activate`` command sometimes takes a few seconds.)